cilium/cilium/Documentation/policy/language.rst

 --------------

-``fromEntities`` is used to describe the entities that can access the selected endpoints. ``toEntities`` is used to descrieb the entities that can be accessed by the selected endpoints.
+``fromEntities`` is used to describe the entities that can access the selected endpoints. ``toEntities`` is used to describe the entities that can be accessed by the selected endpoints.

 The following entities are defined: